typpo/quickchart/README.md

 }
 ```

+## Configuring your chart

-Chart configuration is compatible with the popular Chart.js API.
+The chart configuration object is based on the popular Chart.js API.
 Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart.io](https://quickchart.io/) for more examples.

 ## Dependencies and Installation